tibaes/tibaes.github.io/cv.md

 * Bachelor of Science, Computer Science at [Federal University of Paraná (UFPR)](http://www.ufpr.br) (2008-2012)

 ## Projects
-* Real-time face analysis analysis and identification using 2D/3D images (ICAO);
+* Real-time face analysis and identification using 2D/3D images (ICAO);
 * Newborns identification using high-resolution fingerprint images;
 * Biometrics as a service, i.e. integrating face, fingerprint and iris into commercial systems.
 * Affective computing with focus in motion processing and behaviour modelling.